Cork Wall Tile Installation Instructions

 6. Trim corner tiles to fit as needed.
 This is much like fitting in the pieces of a puzzle as you get to the sides of the walls.
 A carpet cutter or similar tool works well.

 7. Pour water – based Loba 2K Supra AT Polyurethane into your new, clean paint pan.
 Roll the water – based polyurethane onto the tiles with a brand new 3/8 inch or less with a high quality microfiber roller.
-Roll in one direction, Apply 2 coats of Loba 2k Supra AT water – based polyurethane.
+Roll in one direction, Apply one coat of Loba 2k Supra AT water – based polyurethane.
 This process seals the cork wall tiles and the tile joints against possible water and dirt penetration and also keeps the tiles from shrinking.